Getting your Trinity Audio player ready...

 Loft

 The 10 to 10.5 degrees of odd, loft will take the ball to the air, in a positive trajectory and distance, for the average golfer.
-It is important to realize that the higher loft on the driver, the more control is usually achieved.

 Only skilled players should try a driver of 9 and 9,5 degrees.
 If you must play in a windy, coastal type of course, then a lower ball flight is called for, with the 9 or 9.5-degree being adequate.